 This peppermint cracker candy is a delicious and festive holiday treat that is sure to be a huge hit with everyone.
 Christmas time is the perfect time for family, friends, and of course, Christmas candy!
 So this holiday season, why not try something new in your candy repertoire?

-This recipe for Christmas peppermint candy is easy to follow and requires no special equipment or ingredients.
+This recipe for Christmas peppermint candy bark is easy to follow and requires no special equipment or ingredients.
 So gather your supplies and get started!